rytis/pygindex/docs/installation.rst

 Virtual environment
 -------------------

-Recommended way of installing :mod:`pygindex` is to use Python virtual environment.
+Recommended way of installing PyGIndex is to use Python virtual environment.

 Python comes with :mod:`venv` module, which makes it